 Why were you nominated for the Pride of Chelsea award and how does it feel to be nominated?

 "I was nominated for one of the 6 organisational values of Chelsea FC – Many Teams, One Club – for reaching out to Fan Engagement on the India market growth strategy.
-One of the things I observed early on at Chelsea was how there is very little interaction between teams unless absolutely necessary.
-The management would take several steps like bringing teams together for the Monthly Marketing meetings, and that’s how I first heard of their efforts in India where they were hitting snags due to unfamiliarity.
-That’s when I started reaching out to Fan Engagement and discussed campaigns, results and findings, and substantiated them with data to help sharpen strategies."
+When I first heard of Chelsea's efforts in India, I felt I could contribute my knowledge and insights from the market, substantiated by data to help sharpen strategies."

 Why did you want to undertake a placement at Chelsea FC?